How to Audit Your Website for Better SEO

 How Strong Is Your Website

-Why Audit Your Website?
 An audit benefits your website in many different ways.
-Before discussing steps to take when auditing your website, here are some benefits from a website audit that will improve your marketing campaign:
+Before discussing steps to take when auditing your website, here are some benefits of a website audit that will improve your marketing campaign:

-Website technical performance: How does your website perform on the technical side of things?
+How does your website perform on the technical side of things?
 Is it easy for users to navigate through to find the content they need?
 Is it friendly to search engines?
 A website audit will help answer these questions for you.

 There’s always room for improvement.
-Every website audit is sure to reveal areas for improvement, both on the technical and content sides of your website that can give your conversion rate and traffic hits a massive boost.
+Every website audit is sure to reveal areas for improvement, both on the technical and content sides of your website, that can give your conversion rate and traffic hits a massive boost.

 Step 1 – Website Usability